Annual Statement of Changes in Beneficial Ownership (Form 5) | MarketScreener

 Note: File three copies of this Form, one of which must be manually signed.
 If space is insufficient, See Instruction 6 for procedure.Potential persons who are to respond to the collection of information contained in this form are not required to respond unless the form displays a currently valid OMB number.

-RGC Resources Inc. published this content on 26 October 2021 and is solely responsible for the information contained therein.
-Distributed by Public, unedited and unaltered, on 26 October 2021 20:37:19 UTC.
+HEICO Corporation published this content on 01 November 2021 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 01 November 2021 19:16:01 UTC.